5 Benefits of Using a Mastering DAW

 Streaming services like Spotify rely on metadata to credit performers, songwriters, and producers.
 For example, “Sunflower - Spider-Man: Into the Spider-Verse” is performed by Post Malone and Swae Lee, but has 6 different songwriters and 2 different producers credited on it.
 Ensuring that all of a song’s metadata is filled out will guarantee that all parties involved with the creation of a song are credited properly.

 Metadata is often entered manually when uploading a song through a music distributor like Distrokid.
 In some cases, you may fill out the metadata fields yourself when uploading, and in other situations, someone else may do it.
-Making sure your masters include the correct metadata improves the chances that the person uploading the song to streaming services inputs the correct information; they can copy and paste the metadata directly from the master to music distributor's website.
+Making sure your masters include the correct metadata improves the chances that the person uploading the song to streaming services inputs the correct information; they can copy and paste the metadata directly from the master to the music distributor's website.

 5. DDP Image Creation